 4. Set up automated shipment tracking

-ShipBob is a leading order fulfillment company used by growing ecommerce businesses.
-As a tech-enabled 3PL, ShipBob offers customers lower fulfillment costs while helping their business grow.
+ShipBob is a leading order fulfilment company used by growing ecommerce businesses.
+As a tech-enabled 3PL, ShipBob offers customers lower fulfilment costs while helping their business grow.

 Gerard Ecker, Founder & CEO of Ocean & Co.

-To optimize order fulfillment, ShipBob offers automation that typically isn’t available to smaller ecommerce businesses.
+To optimise order fulfilment, ShipBob offers automation that typically isn’t available to smaller ecommerce businesses.
 Here’s how ShipBob helps with automation:

 Inventory forecasting and management